-My woeful ignorance of Eskimo culture was modulated by Lopez’s writing.
-A few things struck me particularly, including the astonishing geographic map-minds they have managed to cultivate in the toughest of landscapes, and an innate sense of mechanics and materials, instinctively sensing how things work and which properties even unfamiliar materials might have.
+My woeful lack of awareness of Eskimo culture was helped by Lopez’ limpid writing on the Arctic.
+A few things struck me including the astonishing geographic map-minds they have cultivated in the toughest of landscapes, and an innate sense of mechanics and materials, instinctively sensing how things work and which properties even unfamiliar materials might have.

 In addition, I was struck by the linguistic precision and sophistication of a handful of the Eskimo words Lopez shares, mostly of the Inuktitut dialect.

-This word ilira referring to a kind of nervous, fearful awe, such as you might feel in watching a nearby polar bear.
+The word ilira refers to a kind of nervous, fearful awe, such as you might feel watching a nearby polar bear.
 Compare with kappia, a different degree of fear.

 ‘The fear that accompanies awe, nervous awe – watching a polar bear, ilira.’